doughodson/OpenEaaglesExamples/Readme.txt

 Libraries: (the 'x' in library name indicates eXample)
 --------------------------------------------------------------------------------------------
-   libPlaneBehaviors  -- example UBF behaviors
+   libxBehaviors      -- eXample UBF behaviors

    libxDataRecorder   -- eXample extension of the Data Recorder